 Other Types of International Travel Insurance

-If a standard travel insurance plan isn’t enough for peace of mind, many travel insurance companies also offer other options as well.
+If a standard travel medical insurance plan isn’t enough for peace of mind, then move ahead to one that includes delay/cancelation benefits like the World Explorer Guardian plans from Insured Nomads .
 Some of these options include trip delay insurance, trip cancellation insurance, and trip interruption insurance.

 Trip Delay Insurance

 This coverage goes into effect if your trip is delayed due to circumstances outside of your control, such as a natural disaster or a mechanical issue with the airplane.
 In cases where the delay becomes so long that you end up needing to purchase meals in the airport while you wait, you can be reimbursed for those.

 If the delay results in you missing planned portions of your trip that are prepaid, like hotel accommodations or booked activities, you’ll be reimbursed for any unused portion as well.